 Step 2 – Contact Our Wrongful Death Attorneys And File A Claim As Soon As Possible

 The statute of limitations for filing a wrongful death claim in California is two years.
 So, filing a claim should be the first thing you do after determining your eligibility.
-There is paperwork, the gathering of evidence, and other details to address before actually filing the claim.
+There is paperwork, gathering evidence, and other details to address before actually filing the claim.
 Therefore, the sooner you speak with one of our wrongful death attorneys, the easier that process will be.
 So, save yourself (and us) some headaches and contact our attorneys for a consultation today.

 Step 3 – Avoid Communicating With The Defendant